Pull garlic mustard at Hampton Woods

 Hampton Woods is the largest continuous oak forest in southern Dakota County, providing critical habitat for forest-dwelling animals, especially birds.
 This site is especially important because much of the surrounding area is farmland.

 Thanks to an FMR partnership with Dakota County, the Minnesota Department of Natural Resources, and local landowners, 191 acres of Hampton Woods are permanently protected as a Wildlife Management Area.
-We're returning to the site for the first volunteer work night there since 2019.
-Register to be a part of the restoration of this impressive site!

 As always, all are welcome.
 However, space is limited and registration is required.
 This event is part of the Vermillion Stewards program, engaging residents to learn about the watershed while working to protect and enhance its unique natural resources.